kirill-tsimbaliuk/PythonTestingSystem/README.md

 python main.py check sem_name
 ```

-Check all students from table homework
+Check all students homework to one seminar

 ### Download all students work from disk